 Then Jesus said to them, "Truly, I tell you, it was not Moses who gave you the bread from heaven, but it is my Father who gives you the true bread from heaven.
 For the bread of God is that which comes down from heaven and gives life to the world."
 They said to him, "Sir, give us this bread always."
 Jesus said to them, "I am the bread of life.
 Whoever comes to me will never be hungry, and whoever believes in me will never be thirsty.

-The satire Don Quixote by Cervantes is a masterpieces of fiction.
-It tells how the absurdly chivalrous hero set out to perform deeds of heroism to win the admiration of Spanish ladies.
+The classic satire Don Quixote (Cervantes) tells how the absurd, chivalrous Quixote sets out to perform deeds of heroism to win the admiration of Spanish ladies.
 Quixote was so open to adventure that he decided to go wherever his horse Rosinante would lead him.
-But the horse, once given free rein, naturally returned to the place it knew best, its own stable.
-We might find ourselves going the same way, doing the same thing, returning to the same haunts again and again, drifting aimlessly, or lured on by the novelty of sensationalism, or even carried away by the latest fashion in religion.
+But when the horse is given free rein, it naturally returned to the place it knew best, its own stable.
+We might find ourselves going the same way, doing the same thing, returning to the same haunts again and again, drifting aimlessly, telling the same set of stories we've told for years . . . or perhaps itching to try out some new fad or sensation, or letting ourselves be lured by the latest fashion or style.